-A number of bills on energy issues are relevant to climate change, especially those with provisions encouraging or authorizing energy efficiency and alternative energy sources, but are not included in this list unless they directly deal with climate change, per se, and go beyond simply referencing climate/emissions side benefits.
-For additional information on climate-relevant energy legislation not included in the list below, see the Legislation section of CRS Issue Brief IB10041, Renewable Energy: Tax Credit, Budget and Electricity Production Issues; CRS Issue Brief IB10020, Energy Efficiency: Budget, Oil Conservation, and Electricity Conservation Issues; and CRS Report RL31044, Renewable Energy Legislation in the 107th Congress.
+A number of bills on energy issues are relevant to climate change, especially those with provisions encouraging or authorizing energy efficiency and alternative energy sources, but are not included in this list unless they directly deal with climate change, per se, or go beyond simply referencing climate/emissions side benefits.
+For additional information on climate-relevant energy legislation not included in the list below, see the Legislation section of CRS Issue Brief IB10041, Renewable Energy: Tax Credit, Budget and Electricity Production Issues; and the Legislation section of CRS Issue Brief IB10020, Energy Efficiency: Budget, Oil Conservation, and Electricity Conservation Issues.
+Bills listed below include only those focused specifically on climate change, per se, or greenhouse gas reductions.

 H.R.
-1335 (Allen)
+1245 (Olver)